eschnett/SimulationIO/README.md

 - `SimulationIO.jl`: Begin of an implementation in Julia

 ## Ideas
-- Use attributes with a reference type instead of hard links to represent pointers; this should avoid one level of "groups" for objects
 - Define datatypes instead of groups with attributes to represent the various objects; avoid the "type" attributes
 - Add a UUID to every object